-Facebook reportedly met British authorities and regulatory officials three times prior to publicly announcing the Libra stablecoin project.
+Facebook reportedly met British authorities and regulators three times prior to publicly announcing plans for its Libra stablecoin.

 As Reuters reported on Sept.
 18, Facebook had several appointments with officials at Britain’s finance ministry, the Financial Conduct Authority and the Bank of England this spring.
 Reuters received details regarding the meetings after submitting Freedom of Information requests.